 Understanding The Cost Of Card-Not-Present Transactions

 With a merchant account that offers interchange-plus pricing, you will pay a higher interchange rate for card-not-present transactions because the card networks want a return in exchange for accepting some of the risk.
-Even third-party processors, which don’t overtly pass interchange costs directly to you, still build the costs in by adding a markup to their base rate.
+Even third-party processors, which don’t overtly pass interchange costs directly to you, still build the costs in by adding a markup to their base rate for CNP payments.

 It’s also important to understand that not all card-not-present transactions pose the same risks.
 For instance, you are generally going to pay a higher cost for a keyed-in entry than for an online transaction because there are typically some built-in security measures (like address and CVV verification) for online purchases, whereas there are no security measures for keyed transactions.

 Want to know more about how credit card processing works?
-Check out The Complete Guide to Credit Card Processing Rates & Fees for an in-depth look.
+Check out The Complete Guide To Merchant Account & Credit Card Transaction Fees for an in-depth look.

 Below we talk more about card-not-present fraud and what you can do to protect your business.

-Unfortunately, when it comes to CNP sales, the industry is currently seeing an increased rate of fraud for online transactions.
+Unfortunately, when it comes to CNP transactions, the industry is currently seeing an increased rate of fraud.
 The rollout of chip cards and the EMV liability shift in the US for card-present sales actually plays a major role in the increase of card-not-present fraud, and it’s something that financial experts predicted would happen based on EMV adoption in other parts of the world.